dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T687: Choices shape our experiences, not external forces.
+### T687: Life is shaped by choices and circumstances, not celestial alignments.

 |Support|
 |---|